Development Practice Committee (DPC)

 Membership and Meetings

 DPC meetings take place at least three times each year over either one or two days, rotating between F2F and virtual.
+The Terms of Reference for the Committee can be found here.

 Members are expected to come to meetings well prepared and to bring the support of their organisation with them.